 Insure your house, not the land under it.
-After a disaster, the land is still there.
 If you don't subtract the value of the land when deciding how much homeowner's insurance to buy, you will pay more than you should.

 Make certain you purchase enough coverage to replace what is insured.
-"Replacement" coverage gives you the money to rebuild your home and replace its contents.
-An "Actual Cash Value" policy is cheaper but pays only what your property is worth at the time of loss, minus depreciation for age and wear.
+"Replacement Cost Coverage" gives you the money to rebuild your home and replace its contents.
+An "Actual Cash Value" policy is cheaper but pays the difference between your property's worth at the time of loss minus the depreciation for age and wear.

 Ask about special coverage you might need.
 You may have to pay extra for computers, cameras, jewelry, art, antiques, musical instruments, stamp collections, etc.

 Mold is a kind of fungus that grows in damp areas.
-It can cause health problems, such as cold-like symptoms, skin reactions, shortness of breath, or infections, depending on a person’s sensitivity to mold and current health condition.
+It can cause health problems, such as cold-like symptoms, skin reactions, shortness of breath, or infections.
 People with asthma, allergies, or other breathing conditions, or people with weakened immune systems may be more sensitive to mold.
 Consult a health professional if you or your family members are experiencing health problems due to mold growth.